Important Travel Information – Please Read

 You must bring all the necessary information and documents to the interview.
 If you fail to do so, the official may reject your application.
 You will receive an interview confirmation letter once the interview has been confirmed, which you must bring to the interview.

 The specific documentation you will be required to give will depend on your situation.
-For instance, if you are traveling to the United States for medical purposes, you must present pertinent medical documentation.
+For instance, if you are traveling to the United States for medical treatment, you must present pertinent medical documentation.
 However, if you are traveling for tourist reasons you will need the documents supporting this such as accomodation bookings & travel itineraries.

 The following supporting documentation must accompany an application for a basic B2 tourist visa: